UrboWhite/metasystem/metasystem.md

 21. Tononi, G. (2004).
 An information integration theory of consciousness. *BMC Neuroscience, 5*(1), 42. https://doi.org/10.1186/1471-2202-5-42

 22. Baars, B. J. (1988).
 A cognitive theory of consciousness.
 Cambridge University Press.

+23. Dehaene, S., Kerszberg, M., & Changeux, J.-P. (1998).
+A neuronal model of a global workspace in effortful cognitive tasks.
+Proceedings of the National Academy of Sciences of the United States of America, 95(24), 14529–14534. https://doi.org/10.1073/pnas.95.24.14529